 The Club supports Lassen's "Dark Sky Festival" in August, and attends other regional star parties including the Golden State Star Party, the Oregon Star Party, and the Great Basin Astronomy Festival.

 ASN has conducted numerous free school star parties in the Reno-Sparks area.
 My best experience is a student saying "I have seen Saturn in pictures before!"
 Then the student looks through a modest size telescope at a small image and says, "Is that for real?
 It looks better than any picture!"
 One check mark for mission accomplished!

 If you want to learn the night sky, volunteer your time to one of these Star Parties.

-Members only parties are near the new moon on a Saturday at a very dark and secret location.
+Members only parties are near the new moon on a Saturday at a dark location generally within a one-hour drive from Reno.
 No telescope is needed but encouraged.
 Here is the time to experiment with your equipment.
-The Club has a wealth of talent and experience astronomers to solve any problems or questions.
+The Club has a wealth of talent and experience astronomers to solve problems or answer questions.
 Here is the time to socialize and make friends.
-Meet Mad Mike our Messier Marathon, master, and see all 110 Messier objects in one night!
-Use our 20" and 24" Obsessiontelescopes.
+Meet Mad Mike, our Messier Marathon master, and see all 110 Messier objects in one night!
+Use our 20" and 24" Obsession telescopes.

 Come and be an Ambassador for Astronomy and See Forever!

 Jim Fahey, 2012